In this guide I explain how to remove and replace failed or damaged keyboard on a MacBook Pro 13″, 15″ or 17″ unibody laptop.

 It is NOT necessary to remove the battery, hard drive and display panel.

-When your laptop looks like one on the following picture, you are ready for the keyboard removal and replacement.
+When it looks like one on the following picture, you are ready for the keyboard removal and replacement.

 KEYBOARD REMOVAL PROCEDURE

-In MacBook Pro laptops the power button permanently attached to the keyboard via a ribbon cable.
+In MacBook Pro the power button permanently attached to the keyboard via a ribbon cable.

 Before you can remove the keyboard you will have to release the power button.